qbolec/Breadcrumbs/README.md

 # Breadcrumbs
 A plugin to Sublime Text 2 and Sublime Text 3, which adds breadcrumbs to the status bar based on scopes the current line belongs to.
-Alternatively, the breadcrumbs can be displayed inline using the Show Breadcrumbs command.
+Alternatively, the breadcrumbs can be displayed in a popup using the Show Breadcrumbs command.
 This is done based on indentation, by assuming that scopes are indented.

 For example if your code looks like this: